Cape May County officials defend decision to keep testing site secret, cite security concerns

 But the crisis is not over.
 On Monday, the county announced two deaths due to the disease, an 83-year-old man from Lower Township and a 51-year-old Upper Township woman.

-Fifteen deaths have been reported in the county, with 217 cases, as of Monday.
+Sixteen deaths have been reported in the county, with 217 cases, as of Tuesday, according to the state Department of Health.

 The county has launched drive-thru testing, in which those who have been pre-approved are given directions to an undisclosed site in the county.
 The tests are given on Wednesdays, and two sessions have already taken place.